 23 November 2016

-How about adopting a gig for a friend or relative at this year’s Marsden Jazz Festival?
+There’s still time to adopt a gig for yourself, a friend or a relative at Marsden Jazz Festival.

-We’re launching our 2017 Adopt a Gig scheme to help support the free gigs at this year’s festival and you can adopt one of our gigs for £50.
+Our 2017 Adopt a Gig scheme helps support the free gigs at the festival and you can adopt one of our gigs for £50.

 Kirklees Council previously provided £10,000 each year to help fund the festival – a registered charity – but has confirmed it is no long able to provide large-scale financial support due to budget cuts.